tony-albanese/ci-project-4/README.md

 + As a user, I can modify a book so that I can correct mistakes or improve content.
 + As a user, I can comment on a book so that I can share my opinion about the book with the community.
 + As a user, I can delete a comment that I have made so that I can remove content that I no longer wish others to see.
++ As a user, I can edit my own comments so that I have the abilitty to correct a mistake I have made.

 + As a user, I can like or unlike a book so that other users can make a decision to read a book based on popularity.